Full Screen Slide Show Here:

 • Full service repairs on time and on budget.

 We meet and greet cruisers from all over who stop in the Yacht Basin while cruising.
 The Yacht Basin is the only dockage downtown Annapolis that can accommodate boats up to 180 feet.
 Yacht Clubs and migrating yachts make the Yacht Basin Co. location a favorite stop over.

-We handle power & sail, downeast & trawlers.
+We handle power & sail, downeast & trawlers since 1981.
 Our average boat is 48 feet but represent boats 25-80' with a handful of sales/listings up to 125' over the years.
 Majority of our business is on the power side but we have one broker who handles most of our sales listings.